 READ MORE: The Ultimate Slovenia Road Trip Itinerary

 Where to Stay in Rovinj

-Rovinj is a small city, and as long as you’re within walking distance of the old town, you’ll be in good shape.
+Rovinj is a small city, and as long as you’re within a short walk of the old town, you’ll be in good shape.
 (Keep in mind that many properties that claim to be in Rovinj are often far away; double-check the walking distance on Google Maps.)